-In this context, the LTSS and ESG & Strategic Activism Structures of the Investment Department and Risk Management Function of Eurizon Capital SGR supervise the activities of identification and prioritization of the principal adverse impacts of investment choices on sustainability factors, through the monitoring of "Principal Adverse Impacts" 19.
-The results of the analyses are presented to the Financial, Credit and Operational Risks Committee, which is responsible for defining appropriate actions to mitigate the adverse impacts connected with sustainability risks and the priorities to adopt for the subsequent period.
-The ESG Committee is informed at the first available meeting.
+In this context, the LTSS and ESG & Strategic Activism Structures of the Investment Department and Risk Management Function of the Parent Company Eurizon Capital SGR supervise the activities of identification and prioritization of the principal adverse impacts of investment choices on sustainability factors, through the monitoring of "Principal Adverse Impacts".
+The results of the analyses are presented to the Risk Committee, which is responsible for defining appropriate actions to mitigate the adverse impacts connected with sustainability risks and the priorities to adopt for the subsequent period.